jeffwright13/pytest-insight/docs/01_CONCEPTUAL_FRAMEWORK.md

 Each layer builds upon the previous one, creating a progression from raw data to actionable intelligence.

+## Key Concepts

+### System Under Test (SUT) vs Testing System

+pytest-insight makes an important distinction between:

+- **System Under Test (SUT)**: The software being tested.
+This is the target of your test suite and the primary subject of analysis.
+- **Testing System**: The environment running the tests.
+This includes the machine, CI system, or container that executes the test suite.

+This distinction allows for:
+- Identifying environment-specific test failures
+- Comparing test results across different testing environments
+- Detecting issues that only appear on specific testing systems
+- Distinguishing between actual product bugs and testing infrastructure problems

+### Test Sessions and Results

+Test sessions represent a single execution of a test suite against a specific SUT, run on a specific testing system.
+Each session contains:

 ## Layer 1: Query - "Where" and "Which"

 **Query** is about finding and filtering the right data.
 It answers questions like: